MiladJoodi/MiladJoodi/README.md

 <p>

-I am a dedicated Front-End Developer with a strong foundation in Javascript, coupled with hands-on experience in Typescript & Next.js.

-Over the past 4 years, I’ve honed my skills in designing and developing web applications and optimizing deployment pipelines.
-My professional journey is driven by a commitment to crafting high-quality, efficient solutions and a passion for leveraging cutting-edge technologies to solve real-world problems.
+As a MERN Stack Developer, I specialize in building user-centric web applications with a focus on performance and scalability.
+With a strong foundation in JavaScript and experience with React, Node.js, Express, and MongoDB, I have recently expanded my expertise to include Next.js and TypeScript.

+Over the past few years, I've refined my ability to develop clean, maintainable code that adapts to the needs of both users and teams.
+I’m always eager to improve my skills and explore new technologies, and I’d be grateful for any support or guidance along this journey as I continue to grow and refine my craft.

 🔹 Technical Expertise: